authelia/authelia/docs/content/overview/security/measures.md

 if the attacker poisons DNS they are unable to get modern browsers to connect to a compromised host unless they can also obtain the certificate.

-Note that using [HSTS] has consequences and you should do adequate research into understanding [HSTS] before you enable it.
+Note that using [HSTS] has consequences, and you should do adequate research into understanding [HSTS] before you enable it.
 For example the [nginx blog] has a good article helping users understand it.

 ## Protection against username enumeration